BPC-157

 Angiogenesis and Vascular Response Pathways

-Animal and in vitro studies indicate that BPC-157 may influence angiogenic signaling, the process by which new blood vessels form from existing ones[5].
-This involves modulation of growth-factor–related pathways and endothelial cell behavior rather than direct stimulation of vessel growth.
+Animal and in-vitro studies examine BPC-157 in connection with angiogenic signalling, the process by which new blood vessels form from existing ones.
+This involves growth-factor-related pathways and endothelial cell behaviour rather than direct stimulation of vessel growth.
+It provides a model for examining how microcirculation and tissue perfusion adapt under stress conditions, within non-clinical models only.

 Integrated Mechanistic Profile